-NON-EX KECUTIVE PROPRIETARY DIRECTORS Name of director Name of significant shareholder represented or that proposed appointment GRUPO TRADIFÍN, S.L.
-COURS TRADITÍN CL Blanca Hernández Rodríguez (representative of the director Grupo Tradifín, S.L.) was born in Seville.
+NON-EXECUTIVE PROPRIETARY DIRECTORS Name of significant shareholder represented or that proposed appointment GRUPO TRADIFÍN, S.L.
+Blanca Hernández Rodríguez (representative of the director Grupo Tradifín, S.L.) was born in Seville.
 She has a degree in Economics and Business Studies from the University of Seville, a degree in Humanities from the European University of Madrid and a Master of Finance from CUNEF.
 She has extensive experience in the financial sector.
 She is Founder and Managing Director of Magallanes Value Investors, S.A., S.G.I.I.C. and Director of PharmaMar, S.A.
 She is on the Board of Trustees of Proyecto Hombre and the Capacis Foundation, and chairs the Ebro Foods Foundation.
-Total number of proprietary directors 8